Jamf-Concepts/remediaSOAR/README.md

 Minimum Requirements:

 * Jamf Protect
-* A device running once of the following:
+* A device running one of the following:
   * iOS 17.5 or later
   * iPadOS 17.5 or later
   * visionOS 1.1 or later